cn0304/edu-ragbot-final/data/Methodist College Kuala Lumpur/Courses.md

 ### Programme Structure

-Child Development Behaviour

-Pedagogical Practices and Research

-Early Years Curriculum

-Child’s Wellness and Families

-Administration and Management

-Technology and Communication

-Practical

-*Mata Pelajaran Umum (MPU)

-NOTE:*MPU Subjects: The Ministry of Higher Education (MOHE) requires all students to take Mata Pelajaran Umum (MPU)(i.e. General Studies) within the duration of their studies.
-MCKL establishes a series of subjects that different programmes need to implement for all students to meet the Ministry’s requirements.
-Subjects will differ depending on the institution and the level of studies of the student.

-- Child Development

-- Observation and Assessment of Young Children

-- Behavioural Guidance of Children

-- Children with Special Needs

-- Foundations of Professional Practice

-- Early Childhood Education Standards and Approaches

-- Pedagogies in Early Childhood Education (New)

-- Introduction to Early Childhood Educational Research (New)

-- Foundations of Early Childhood Education

-- Language and Early Literacy

-- Teaching Mathematics to Young Children

-- Teaching Science to Young Children

-- Teaching Social Studies to Young Children

-- Physical Education for Young Children

-- Play in Early Childhood Education

-- Creative Expressions through Art and Drama

-- Creative Expressions through Music and Movement

-- Infant and Toddler Care

-- Child’s Health, Safety, and Nutrition

-- Partnership with Families and the Community

-- Programme Planning and Implementation

-- Entrepreneurship and Early Childhood Administration

-- Technology in Early Childhood Education

-- English Enhancement

-- Practicum I: Block Practice in Childcare Centre (TASKA)

-- Practicum II: Block Practice in Preschool/ Kindergarten (TADIKA)
+**Compulsory Subjects**

 - Falsafah dan Isu Semasa
 - Information Literacy
 - Character Formation
 - Service Learning
+- Bahasa Kebangsaan A

-- Bahasa Kebangsaan AFor local students who do not have credit in SPM BM
+  - For local students who do not have credit in SPM BM
 - BM Komunikasi 1For international students

-- For local students who do not have credit in SPM BM

   - For international students

 **Child Development Behaviour**

 - Child Development
 - Observation and Assessment of Young Children
 - Behavioural Guidance of Children
 - Children with Special Needs

+**Pedagogical Practices and Research**

 - Foundations of Professional Practice
 - Early Childhood Education Standards and Approaches
 - Pedagogies in Early Childhood Education (New)
-  - Introduction to Early Childhood Educational Research (New) | **Early Years Curriculum**
+- Introduction to Early Childhood Educational Research (New)

+**Early Years Curriculum**

 - Foundations of Early Childhood Education
 - Language and Early Literacy
 - Teaching Mathematics to Young Children
 - Teaching Science to Young Children
 - Teaching Social Studies to Young Children
 - Physical Education for Young Children
 - Play in Early Childhood Education
 - Creative Expressions through Art and Drama
-  - Creative Expressions through Music and Movement | **Child’s Wellness and Families**
+- Creative Expressions through Music and Movement

+**Child’s Wellness and Families**

 - Infant and Toddler Care
 - Child’s Health, Safety, and Nutrition
 - Partnership with Families and the Community

+**Administration and Management**

 - Programme Planning and Implementation
 - Entrepreneurship and Early Childhood Administration

+**Technology and Communication**

 - Technology in Early Childhood Education
 - English Enhancement

 **Practical**

 - Practicum I: Block Practice in Childcare Centre (TASKA)
 - Practicum II: Block Practice in Preschool/ Kindergarten (TADIKA)
-***Mata Pelajaran Umum (MPU)**
-  - Falsafah dan Isu Semasa
-  - Information Literacy
-  - Character Formation
-  - Service Learning
-  - Bahasa Kebangsaan AFor local students who do not have credit in SPM BM
-  - For local students who do not have credit in SPM BM
-  - BM Komunikasi 1For international students
-  - For international students
-  - For local students who do not have credit in SPM BM
-  - For international students

 ### Entry Requirements